Ideal Analytic sets: Trees and ideals

-As noted in the introduction, a tree over a countable set $A$ can be seen as a point in space $\mathcal{P}(A^{<\omega})$, which is homeomorphic to $\mathcal{P}(\omega)$.
+As noted in the introduction, a tree over a countable set $A$ can be seen as a point in the space $\mathcal{P}(A^{<\omega})$, which is homeomorphic to $\mathcal{P}(\omega)$.
 Therefore, families of trees, as subsets of this space, have similar topological structure to ideals on $\omega$.
-In the second part of this work we will investigate descriptive complexity of classical families of trees, like Miller or Laver.
-Let us start with a theorem connecting this topic with earlier results. \begin{theorem} Consider function
+In the second part of this work we will investigate the descriptive complexity of classical families of trees, like Miller or Laver trees.
+Let us start with a theorem connecting this topic with earlier results. \begin{theorem} Consider the function $M: \mathcal{P}(\omega)\rightarrow\mathcal{P}(\seqN)$ given by